 Unfortunately, no matter the approach, diagnosing sinusitis can be difficult for doctors.
 This complication stems from the fact that not all sinus infections result from bacteria.
 Some sinus infections are the consequence of fungi or viruses.
 Other times, a sinus problem can be the product of nasal polyps, a deviated septum, allergies, or other medical conditions unrelated to bacterial intrusion.
 If he or she is unable to distinguish between bacterial, viral, and other causes, a doctor may end up misdiagnosing the ailment.
 When this misdiagnosis combines with patient expectations, doctors could end up prescribing medications that offer no benefits for the patient’s condition.
 Moreover, these improperly prescribed medications could worsen the patient’s situation.

-The South Florida Sinus and Allergy Center Diagnostic Approach
+The Florida Sinus & Snoring Specialists Diagnostic Approach

 Balloon sinuplasty is a relatively recent innovation in sinus infection treatment.
 It is done by inserting a balloon catheter into your nasal cavity and inflating it, which opens congested sinuses, helping mucus and other fluid to drain out.
 Afterward, you will receive a saline flush to remove any remaining liquids.
 Then, the physician removes the catheter, completing this minimally invasive procedure.
 One of the best features of this form of sinus treatment is that it only requires 15 minutes, and patients can resume their daily routines in as little as a day.